ExpDev07/Get-Norway-Active-Website/README.md

 # Get-Norway-Active-Website
-This is a school project that I created.
+This website was created as a school project in the MYP design class.